fohy24/Rolex-fair-price-predictor/README.md

 The Rolex Fair Price Predictor is a XGBoost model aimed at estimating the fair market price of any Rolex watches, given its specification and condition.

 This project leverages data scraped from [chrono24.ca](https://www.chrono24.ca/) as of February 22, 2024.

+The Jupyter notebook [Rolex_price_prediction.ipynb](Rolex_price_prediction.ipynb) contains details of the model development and rationales.

 ## Getting Started